 30. Mixed bag of small tools

-Please share, subscribe and review on iTunes
+Please share, subscribe and review

 Thank you for joining me on this episode of the Sigrun Show.
 If you enjoyed this episode, please share, subscribe and review on Apple Podcasts or Google Play Music so more people can enjoy the show.
 Don’t forget to follow and connect with me on Facebook, Twitter, and Instagram!